-- Image size for optimal online viewing is usually about 1Mb.
+- Image size for optimal online viewing.

 - Some sites impose a size limit.

 - Check to make sure your digital images show up properly.

 - Horizontal, profile, or landscape?

 - Take full advantage of tags and descriptions for each image.